jmarckel/get-er-done/doc/spa.rst

 **GetErDone-SPA** is a JavaScript based single page application that allows authenticated users to interact with a list of assigned tasks.
-These tasks may be assigned by the GetErDone-webapp or created on their own.
+These tasks may be assigned by the GetErDone-WebApp or created on their own.
 Once a user has completed a task, they may mark it done in the application.